Gregory L. Dooley

-Claire E. Dooley, a skeleton and the university's unofficial mascot, made her first appearances at Emory in 1899 and 1909 by writing letters to the student publication the Emory Phoenix from her perch in a science lab.
+Gregory L. Dooley, a skeleton and the university's unofficial mascot, made his first appearances at Emory in 1899 and 1909 by writing letters to the student publication the Emory Phoenix from his perch in a science lab.

-In her role as the Spirit of Emory, Dooley rises to rule campus a few times each year, notably for the annual Town Hall Meeting in the fall and Dooley's Week every spring.
+In his role as the Spirit of Emory, Dooley rises to rule campus a few times each year, notably for the annual Town Hall Meeting in the fall and Dooley's Week every spring.